tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

     >**Note**: You will be asked to login when you access the above URL.
 The credentials that you use are those from the lab.

 3. Sign in using a synchronized identity that has been assigned to an application group.

     >**Note**: If you added the **AAD DC Administrators** to the groups in the previous exercises, you will be able to use your Global Administrator information.
-This **must** be a user that is syncronized with the AD DS with Azure AD Connect.
+This **must** be a user that is synchronized with the AD DS with Azure AD Connect.
 To verify, go to Azure Active Directory users and verify the directory sync users.

     ![Here is where you would verify that a user is syncronized with the domain controller.](images/confirmsync.png)